arman-ashrafian/Lamp-Controller/README.md

 # Lamp-Controller
-This is the script I use to control the lamp in my room with my raspberry pi My lamp is connected to a relay which is controlled by the gpio pins of the Rpi
+This is the script I use to control the lamp in my room with my raspberry pi.
+My lamp is connected to a relay which is controlled by the gpio pins of the Rpi

 I connect to my Rpi with SSH and am able to control my lamp from anyhwere in my house.